bbbb4tryon/football-project/README.md

 --A Place to go to Seek Help, if Applicable:--
 Contact the Rehab Clinics Group Free Helpline for Football Fans and Players (https://rehabclinicsgroup.com/addiction-help-for-football-fans/) or text HELP to 83222.
 There is no affiliation with FLAW and RCG.
+Otherwise, use Google.